 Another popular flapper hairstyle today is a classic updo.
 A simple messy updo with a regular or side bun is an easy hairstyle to do.
 Just adding a stylish or bejeweled headband to the equation just makes it a very celebratory flapper style hairstyle for long hair.

-As mentioned, the bob cut hairstyle was a bold hairstyle in the 1920s.
-This hairstyle had various variations in the 1920s which are popular even today.
-The chin length bob cut was particularly popular as it frames the face perfectly and is easy to maintain.
+As mentioned, the bob cut hairstyle was bold in the 1920s.
+This hairstyle had various variations in the 1920s, which are popular even today.
+The chin-length bob cut was trendy as it frames the face perfectly and is easy to maintain.
 This hairstyle works best for the high forehead.

 Vintage Faux Bob

 Hair was curled and styled in such a way that it looked like a curly bob in the 1920s.
-This hairstyle made long boring hair look very fashionable back in the 1920s and also in 2010s.
+This hairstyle made long, boring hair look very fashionable back in the 1920s and the 2010s.

 Finger Waves Hairstyle

-Many women have long hair and likely updos which were popular in the 1920s and even today.
-The long hair can be curled using a curling iron and then set up in fabulous classic sophisticated updos which were popular in the 1920s.
+Many women have long hair and likely updos, which were popular in the 1920s and even today.
+The long hair can be curled using a curling iron and then set up in a fabulous classic, sophisticated updos, which were popular in the 1920s.

 There are different types of popular hairstyles of the 1920s that can be relived even today using a simple barrette.
 Jeweled barrettes are a great choice with updos as well as buns look festive and stylish.